MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/06-isolate-performance-problems.md

 1. From the lab virtual machine or your local machine if one wasn't provided, start a browser session and navigate to [https://portal.azure.com](https://portal.azure.com/).
 Connect to the Portal using your Azure credentials.

-1. From the Azure Portal, search for *SQL servers*”* in the search box at the top, then select **SQL servers** from the list of options.
+1. From the Azure Portal, search for *SQL servers* in the search box at the top, then select **SQL servers** from the list of options.

 1. Select the SQL server **dp300-lab-xxxxxxxx**, where *xxxxxxxx* is a random numeric string.